 Pending charges may involve transactions for which the amount hasn’t been finalized — for example, if you tipped at a restaurant.[2]

 Another example is a hold placed on your credit card.
 This might be done to guarantee a booking or used as collateral by a car rental company.
-Such a hold covers the cost of any potential damage and is released when the car is returned undamaged.
+Such a hold reserves funds or available credit for potential additional charges.
+Once the final amount is determined and submitted for settlement, the hold is either replaced by the final charge or removed.

 If you are unable to cancel a pending transaction, you still have the option of disputing the transaction once it has posted.
 You may want to do this if you were charged for something you don’t recognize (potential fraud), charged for something you did not receive, or if the item was damaged.